Non-Smokers Suffer Lung Cancer Stigma

 KNOX: Kathy Reid(ph) knows that feeling.
 She was diagnosed two years ago.

-Ms. KATHY REID (Retired Marine Gunnery Sergeant): I had had a cough for a whole year prior to that and the doctors had just kept saying bronchitis.
+KATHY REID: I had had a cough for a whole year prior to that and the doctors had just kept saying bronchitis.

 KNOX: Reid is a retired Marine Gunnery Sergeant and a marathon runner who lives in Virginia.
 She says people always assume that she must have smoked.